 In her trademark charming and humorous style, award-winning Bollywood dancer and choreographer Karima Essa showcases Bollywood dance as a fun cultural art form by opening with an electrifying dance in full regalia.
-She'll then lead a fun and engaging dance workshop to inspire people of all ages and abilities to get up on dance with her.
+She'll then lead a fun and engaging dance workshop to inspire people of all ages and abilities to get up and dance with her.
 You'll learn the basic elements of Bollywood dance, including signature neck and head movements, facial expressions and foot and hand movements, to current Bollywood hits.

 All ages: 45-minute show

-Bollywood Dance Workshops
+Bollywood Dance Workshops & Residencies

 Grades: K -12

-Capacity: 60 kids per grouping
+Capacity: 60 kids per grouping.

-Body Positive Bollywood - Show
+Body Positive Bollywood - School & Theatre Show

 Duration: 45 minutes + 15 min.
 Q&A